-- 10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2021. - a.
+- c.
+Provide the formulas for determining the effective, target, and original outlet sample sizes. - 10.
+Provide the following information about sample size calculations for the Synar survey conducted in FFY 2019. - a.
 If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information: